jmanitz/Rpharma2021_pkg-dev/README.md

 -	document them with help pages,
 -	integrate examples and data,
 -	make sure that your code does what is expected by implementing unit testing, and
--	finally built it and put it on CRAN or wherever you want to share it.
+-	finally built and submit it to CRAN or wherever you want to share it.

 We conclude the workshop with a selection of advanced topics related to R packages (e.g., package validation, objected-oriented programming/S3 methods or advanced package documentation with `pkgdown`).